 COUNTRY DESCRIPTION: Bermuda is a British overseas territory with a stable democracy and developed economy.
 Tourist facilities are widely available.
-Read the Department of State’s Background Notes on Bermuda for additional information.
+Read the Department of State’s Fact Sheet on Bermuda for additional information.

-SMART TRAVELER ENROLLMENT PROGRAM(STEP) / EMBASSY LOCATION: If you are going to live in or visit Bermuda please take the time to tell our Embassy or Consulate about your trip.
+SMART TRAVELER ENROLLMENT PROGRAM(STEP) / EMBASSY LOCATION: If you are going to live in or visit Bermuda, please take the time to tell our Consulate about your trip.
 If you enroll, we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.
-Here is the link to the Department of State’s travel registration page.
+Here’s the link to the Smart Traveler Enrollment Program.

 American Consulate General Hamilton